Navier–Stokes equations

 The Navier–Stokes equations are useful because they describe the physics of many phenomena of scientific and engineering interest.
 They may be used to model the weather, ocean currents, water flow in a pipe and air flow around a wing.
-The Navier–Stokes equations, in their full and simplified forms, help with the design of aircraft and cars, the study of blood flow, the design of power stations, the analysis of pollution, and many other things.
+The Navier–Stokes equations, in their full and simplified forms, help with the design of aircraft and cars, the study of blood flow, the design of power stations, the analysis of pollution, and many other problems.
 Coupled with Maxwell's equations, they can be used to model and study magnetohydrodynamics.

 The Navier–Stokes equations are also of great interest in a purely mathematical sense.
 Despite their wide range of practical uses, it has not yet been proven whether smooth solutions always exist in three dimensions—i.e., whether they are infinitely differentiable (or even just bounded) at all points in the domain.
 This is called the Navier–Stokes existence and smoothness problem.
 The Clay Mathematics Institute has called this one of the seven most important open problems in mathematics and has offered a US$1 million prize for a solution or a counterexample.

 Flow velocity

 The solution of the equations is a flow velocity.
 It is a vector field—to every point in a fluid, at any moment in a time interval, it gives a vector whose direction and magnitude are those of the velocity of the fluid at that point in space and at that moment in time.
-It is usually studied in three spatial dimensions and one time dimension, although two (spatial) dimensional and steady-state cases are often used as models, and higher-dimensional analogues are studied in both pure and applied mathematics.
+It is studied in three spatial dimensions and one time dimension, and higher-dimensional analogues are studied in both pure and applied mathematics.
 Once the velocity field is calculated, other quantities of interest such as pressure or temperature may be found using dynamical equations and relations.
 This is different from what one normally sees in classical mechanics, where solutions are typically trajectories of position of a particle or deflection of a continuum.
 Studying velocity instead of position makes more sense for a fluid, although for visualization purposes one can compute various trajectories.
 In particular, the streamlines of a vector field, interpreted as flow velocity, are the paths along which a massless fluid particle would travel.
 These paths are the integral curves whose derivative at each point is equal to the vector field, and they can represent visually the behavior of the vector field at a point in time.